network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 lowest-capacity hop on a network path and a buffer to smooth bursts of data is not itself a problem.
-In a heterogeneous network like the Internet it is inevitable that there must necessarily be some hop along the path with the lowest capacity for that path.
+In a heterogeneous network like the Internet it is inevitable that there is some hop along the path with the lowest capacity for that path.
 If that hop were to be improved by increasing its capacity, then some other hop would become the new lowest-capacity hop for that path.